-When done well, capital allocation does two important things.
-It delivers a solid return and it improves the quality of the company.
-Therefore, the fundamental task for an investor is determining if management, over time, is making intelligent decisions regarding capital allocation.
+When done well, capital allocation does two important things:

+- 1. Delivers a solid return. - 2.
+Improves the quality of the company.

+Therefore, the fundamental task of an investor is to determine if management, over time, is making intelligent decisions regarding capital allocation.